LLNL/shroud/docs/reference.rst

 """"

 Format strings used with C wrappers.
+Set for each argument.

 fmtf
 """"

 Format strings used with Fortran wrappers.
+Set for each argument.

 f_array_allocate
     Fortran shape expression used with ``ALLOCATE`` statement when